 I first came to theatre through writing, as part of my high school's inaugural "Page to Stage" program.
 In the summer of 2003, a group of students adapted and staged "Romeo and Juliet" set in Northern Ireland.
-Since that fulfilling experience, I have derived immense joy from creating stories and staging them.
+That experience taught me how joyful it can be to tell a story.

 While I enjoy working across genres and styles, I most often find myself working in the realm of comedy, and specifically political satire.